kyma-project/test-infra/cmd/image-builder/github-workflow-integration.md

 5. **OCI Image build preparation**: The `oci-image-builder` pipeline uses the information from pipeline parameters to clone appropriate source code for the building of the OCI image.
-   It uses the information from pipeline parameters to set the appropriate parameters for the image build and signing.
+   It uses the information from pipeline parameters to set the appropriate parameters for the build and signing images too.

 6. **Building the OCI Image**: The `oci-image-builder` pipeline proceeds to build the OCI image.
    The build process uses a kaniko executor as a build engine.

-7. **Pushing the OCI Image**: After the OCI image is built, it is then pushed to a specified OCI registry.
+7. **Pushing the OCI Image**: After the OCI image is built, it is pushed to a specified OCI registry.
    The `oci-image-builder` pipeline pushes the OCI image to dev or prod registry, depending on the event that triggered the pipeline.

 8. **Signing the OCI Image**: If the build was triggered by a push GitHub event, the `oci-image-builder` pipeline uses the `signify`